pyscript/ltk/README.md

 # ltk
-LTK is a little toolkit for writing UIs in PyScript
+LTK is a little toolkit for writing UIs in PyScript.
+Take a look at the [live preview](https://laffra.github.io/ltk/) now.

 LTK is implemented as a declarative Python library and leverages `jQuery` for DOM operations.